 Welcome to the home for York College Athletics.

-Jen Petteys enters her third season at the helm of the Spartan’s Softball program after taking over the reins of the program on January 14, 2013.
+Jen Petteys enters her fourth season at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.

 Petteys was an accomplished player at St. John Fisher College in Rochester, N.Y.
 In 1999, Petteys powered the Cardinals to a 39-11 overall record and earned NFCA All-Region First Team and NYSWCAA All-State First Team accolades as her Cardinal team won the NYS Championship as well as the ECAC North Championship.
 The Cardinals won 106 games during Petteys' four-year career including the school-record 39 victories in 1999.